TIBCOSoftware/snappydata/docs/kubernetes.md

 ```

 <a id= jobkubernetes> </a>
-### Submitting a SnappyData Job
+### Submitting a TIBCO ComputeDB Job

-Refer to the [How Tos section](http://snappydatainc.github.io/snappydata/howto/run_spark_job_inside_cluster/) in SnappyData documentation to understand how to submit SnappyData jobs.
+Refer to the How Tos section in the product documentation to understand how to submit Snappy jobs.
-However, for submitting a SnappyData job in Kubernetes deployment, you need to use the **snappydata-leader-public** service that exposes port **8090** to run the jobs.
+However, for submitting a Snappy job in Kubernetes deployment, you need to use the **snappydata-leader-public** service that exposes port **8090** to run the jobs.

-**To submit a SnappyData job in Kubernetes deployment:**
+**To submit a Snappy job in Kubernetes deployment:**

-1. Check the SnappyData services running in Kubernetes cluster.</br>
+1. Check the TIBCO ComputeDB services running in Kubernetes cluster.</br>
 `kubectl get svc --namespace=snappy`</br>
 The output displays the external IP address of **snappydata-leader-public** service which must be noted. ![Snappy-Leader-Service](./Images/services_Leader_Public.png)

-3. Change to SnappyData product directory.</br>
+3. Change to TIBCO ComputeDB product directory.</br>
 `cd $SNAPPY_HOME`

-3. Submit the job using the external IP of the **snappydata-leader-public** service and the port number **8090** in the **--lead** option.</br> Following is an example of submitting a SnappyData Job:
+3. Submit the job using the external IP of the **snappydata-leader-public** service and the port number **8090** in the **--lead** option.</br> Following is an example of submitting a Snappy Job:

 ```
 bin/snappy-job.sh submit